patrick-crawford/WEB422-Backup/notes/react-components-1.md

 export default App;
 ```

-This is known as a [functional component](https://reactjs.org/docs/components-and-props.html#function-and-class-components), since it's defined as a "function" (rather than a "class").
+This is known as a [functional component](https://reactjs.org/docs/components-and-props.html#function-and-class-components), since it's defined as a "function".
 The name of the function corresponds to the tag used to render the component, in this case &lt;App /&gt;.
 This tag is said to be "self-closing", but we could also write the component in this form: &lt;App&gt;&lt;/App&gt;.
 Ths is not as common however, and it's unnecessary unless we wish to write a component that acts as a wrapper that simply renders other components.

 Additionally, you will notice that our function is preceded by three import statements.
 In this case, they provide the following functionality: